longhorn/longhorn/docs/upgrade.md

 # Upgrade

-Here we cover how to upgrade to Longhorn v0.3.1 from all previous releases.
+Here we cover how to upgrade to latest Longhorn from all previous releases.

-## From v0.3.x
+There are normally two steps in the upgrade process: first upgrade Longhorn manager to the latest version, then upgrade Longhorn engine to the latest version using latest Longhorn manager.

+## Upgrade Longhorn manager from v0.3.0 or newer

 ### From Longhorn deployment yaml